cult-of-coders/meteor-flux/README.md

 store.get('key'); // returns the value, returns undefined if it can't find it store.get('key', defaultValue);  // returns the value, returns defaultValue it can't find it.

-// if you are using store for array-like storing store.fetch(filters, options) will return all elements from it using filters and options as you are accustomed with .find()
+// if you are using store for arrays store.fetch(filters, options) will return all elements from it using filters and options as you are accustomed with .find().fetch()

 // by default the fetch() in Store is reactive!
-// this can help you avoid subscribing to a store.
+// this can help you avoid subscribing to a store in Blaze.

 // if you want to disable reactivity, for any reason: store.fetch({}, {reactive: false});